-- 1. Remove the blank cover plate from the front door and install the RAX-1048TZDS with the clear cover in the opening with the hardware provided. - Disconnect main and standby power and connect the cable of the second RAX-1048TZDS into the open, remaining header of the existing RAX-1048TZDS.
+- 1. Remove the blank cover plate from the front door and install the RAX-1048TZDS with the clear cover in the opening with the hardware provided. - If you are installing the IPS-2424DS in a MMX-BB-1000D series enclosure, install it in the opening with the hardware provided. - 2.
+Disconnect main and standby power and connect the cable of the RAX-1048TZDS into the open header of the main annunciator. - If you are installing a second RAX-1048TZDS, connect the cable of the second RAX-1048TZDS into the open, remaining header of the existing RAX-1048TZDS.
 The additional LEDs will be available for configuration as LEDs 49 to 96, when the system power is restored.